Keeping Sane During Quarantine

 Study – An couple hours of studying in the morning can help to start your day off with a routine to make you feel normal and to get a sense of accomplishment in your daily life.
 During this crisis some people got lucky and can continue to work remotely from home while others now have nothing to do.
 Many people are now without jobs as their occupations have been labeled ‘non-essential’.
 This can be quite depressing.
 In order to fight this depression, do something productive.
 Start a routine of studying early every day.
 I spend two hours each morning studying jiu jitsu techniques, writing articles, or reading about jiu jitsu.
 You don’t have to focus all of your study on jiu jitsu, but it’s a fantastic place to start.

 Healthy Eating – A routine that is more regular and even more necessary than study and exercise is eating.
+For the best exercise, navigate to this website and get the best exercise advice.
 Everyone needs to eat.
 Now that time has seemed to slow down you have lost the excuse of grabbing some fast food due to the need to rush.
 You can take your time with online shopping and having those groceries delivered to your home.
 You can dedicate as much time as needed to making healthy meals for you and your family.
 You can try something new every day.
 Snacking on junk food is still fine, as long as it doesn’t replace meals.
 Three times a day, you now have a routine to make the best meal possible to keep you in the best health possible so you can return to life ready to take on each day.

 Reaching Out – Another great routine that you can add to your now ‘busy’ quarantine schedule is to reach out to friends and loved ones.
 Families across the globe have spread out more and more as time has passed.
 A phone call is a very safe way to stay in contact with anyone.
 Message someone online.
 Make a video for all of the members in your jiu jitsu academy telling them that you miss them.
 Every person needs love and the feeling that they are missed by others.
 Spreading that love, at least once a day, is a good routine to keep you, and others, feeling good about themselves in a time when people need that reassurance.
 Be that person in your academy that reaches out to all; you will be very much appreciated.